European stag beetle

 Pupation & Imago

 The beetle lives most of its life underground.
-It first lives one or more years as a blind larva, growing up to 10 cm while building up fat.
+It first lives two or more years as a blind larva, growing up to 10 cm while building up fat.
 When fully grown, its color changes from white to yellowish.
-Finally, the larva will spin a cocoon and undergo a metamorphosis.
+Finally, the larva will make a cocoon and undergo a metamorphosis.
 In a few weeks, it becomes an adult (it is then called an imago).

 Emergence & Adult beetle